 Blood Pressure Screening Questions and Answers

 At Columbia Clinic Urgent Care, our clinicians provide blood pressure screening services so you can keep track of your health.
-For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR and Tigard OR.
+For more information, contact us or book an appointment online.
+We have convenient locations to serve you at 82nd Avenue Tibbetts St Portland, Mall 205 Washington St Portland, Division St Portland, Tibbetts Street Portland OR and Tigard, OR.

 Table of Contents: